-Let us now consider the hypothetical example of Mr & Mrs. Brown.
-Their main home is valued at €1,000,000 and they have a second home valued at €480,000.
-With the 30% allowance on their main home, their net estate is valued at €1,180,000, meaning there is no property wealth tax to pay.
+Let us consider the hypothetical case of Mr. and Mrs. Brown.
+Their main home is valued at €1,000,000, and they have a second home valued at €480,000.
+With the 30% allowance applied to their main home, their net estate value amounts to €1,180,000, thereby exempting them from property wealth tax.

-Let us consider one more scenario.
-Mr and Mrs. Jones.
-Their main home is valued at €1,000,000 (€700,000 after the 30% allowance).
-They have a second home valued at €650,000, as well as a rental property valued at €350,000, on which there is an outstanding mortgage of €150,000.
+Now, let’s look at another scenario involving Mr. and Mrs. Jones.
+Their main home is valued at €1,000,000 (€700,000 after applying the 30% allowance).
+Additionally, they own a second home valued at €650,000 and a rental property valued at €350,000, with an outstanding mortgage of €150,000.

 While it is beyond the scope of this article to provide a full calculation, based on these figures, the IFI payable would amount to €4,220.
 This represents less than 0.23% of the real net value of their property estate, supporting my earlier claim that IFI is manageable for the majority of those subject to it.